 If you want to get motivated, you have to start by being in the mindset that you already are motivated.
 Remember the emotions you feel when you’re passionate about something and bring those to mind when tackling new projects and objectives.
 Finally, treat your body right — keep your chemical balance in line, eat the right foods and remember to breathe.
 Now you’re ready to turn your experiences into beliefs, and your beliefs into convictions.

-Opinions are something we feel relatively certain about, but the certainty is only temporary and can be changed easily.
+1. Opinions are something we feel relatively certain about, but the certainty is only temporary and can be changed easily.
 For example, you might think that the head of your company’s accounting department is not qualified for his position, but your opinion may change quickly when you see how effectively he manages his staff.

-A belief, on the other hand, is formed when you develop a much larger base of reference, one that’s often associated with strong emotions and based on experience.
+2. A belief, on the other hand, is formed when you develop a much larger base of reference, one that’s often associated with strong emotions and based on experience.
 Beliefs can create such a level of certainty that they close people off to new ideas.
 For example, some people believe that money equals success.
-Other people may have a different — yet equally passionate — belief as to what success is.
+Other people may have a different — yet equally passionate — belief as to what success truly means.

-A conviction, however, eclipses a belief, primarily because of the emotional intensity a person links to the idea.
+3. A conviction, however, eclipses a belief, primarily because of the emotional intensity a person links to the idea.
 A person holding a conviction feels so certain that he or she will be completely resistant to new input, often to the point of obsession.
 One of the best things you can do to create mastery in any area of your life is to raise a belief to the level of conviction.
-Convictions are at the core of what motivates you in life.
+Convictions are at the core of what motivates you to succeed in life.

 - Identify the basic belief that you want to elevate.

 - Reinforce your belief by adding powerful references.
 To create a conviction around a healthy lifestyle, you might research the medical consequences of gaining weight.
 Then talk to people who have lost weight and kept it off.
 The more references you develop, the stronger your conviction.